 To measure how supporting and strengthening professional communities impact CALP staff and their work, we are collecting data from you about your participation in professional communities, about whether you integrate or implement ideas or practices you learn from others in the system, and how you share your own knowledge and expertise with others.

 As CALP staff, you can provide your input on your PD needs through various ways.
-The PD providers funded through CALP (CLN, Rural Routes, ECALA, and Calgary Learns) are members of the Evaluation Sub-committee, and work closely with Alberta Advanced Education to continuously improve PD for CALP grant recipients across the province
+The PD providers funded through CALP (CLN, Alberta Routes, ECALA, and Calgary Learns) are members of the Evaluation Sub-committee, and work closely with Advanced Education to continuously improve PD for CALP grant recipients across the province.